 It is especially important for livestock owners to be prepared due to their transportation and shelter needs.
 Disasters can happen anywhere at any time.
 Being prepared can help you to act quicker during a disaster.
 Livestock owners should be prepared to evacuate as soon as an order is given, or earlier if possible.

 During some disasters, you may have no choice but to evacuate.
-Never leave pets or livestock behind during a disaster!
+If at all possible, do not leave pets or livestock behind during a disaster!
 Plan to evacuate early if time permits, and remember to bring your animal’s emergency kit.
+If you absolutely cannot take your livestock, do not open gate and let them loose.
+Animals block roadways which can slow down or stop evacuations, as well as hinders emergency vehicles.

 Emergency Animal Shelters